 If you hate your job — maybe you’re constantly checking the clock throughout the workday or counting down the days until the weekend — you may find it difficult to relate to those who love working.
 You may have even tried to take your career in a different direction in the past and remain dissatisfied.
 This is unfortunately common.
-It’s often because people who are unhappy at work act impulsively or ignore the root of the problem.
+It’s often because people who are unhappy in their career act impulsively or ignore the root of the problem.
 To transform your unhappy work life into a happy one, there are a few crucial things you need to do.

-1. Admit That You’re Unhappy
+1. Admit That You’re Unhappy in Your Career

 Instead of simply trying to find happiness in your current situation, accept that you need to make a change.
 Convincing yourself that you should just be grateful for what you have and ignoring those feelings of discontent is unproductive — it will just lead to greater stress.